sdziallas/comp55/docs/labs/9-Github.md

 - Once you stage the changes,
 you can then **commit** those changes, which keeps them in git's history.
-This is like you actually saving the draft (as a copy).
+This is like you saving the draft (as a copy).
 Committing is good in that it allows you to keep track of what you've done.
 - The cycle then moves you back to having all the files be up to date, so the cycle repeats.